 Read review: Primus PrimeTech 2.3L Pot Set

-Best Bang for the Buck
+Best Bang for Your Buck

 MSR Trail Mini Duo

-The MSR Trail Mini Duo is nearly the lightest cook set we tested.
-When you correct for efficiency advantages of the aluminum construction over a long enough trip, you may find that the MSR is the lightest way to construct a camp kitchen.
-The Trail Mini Duo, at its simplest, is just one small pot and lid.
+The MSR Trail Mini is one of the lightest cook sets we've tested and makes for a fantastic solo backpacking partner.
+When you correct for the efficiency advantages of the aluminum construction over a long enough trip, you may find that the MSR is one of the lightest ways to construct a camp kitchen.
+The Trail Mini Duo, at its simplest, is just one small pot, cup, and lid.
 However, it comes with just the right suite of accessories to optimize performance without weighing you down.
-With certain cooking habits, the included rubber ring around the outside rim of the pot is all you need to lift the pot from your stove burner and pour water into your freeze-dried container.
-If you want to hold the pot steady for longer, while stirring something, for instance, MSR includes the tiniest pot gripping pliers we have ever seen.
-Finally, you can put a compact stove and its 8-ounce fuel canister inside the Trail Mini Duo.
-This whole package fits into the light mesh stuff sack that MSR includes with the Trial Mini Duo.
+Finally, you can put a compact stove and an eight-ounce fuel canister right inside.
+The whole package fits into the light mesh stuff sack that MSR includes with the set.

 Read review: MSR Trail Mini Duo

 The MSR Ceramic is truly unique as a quality ceramic set.
 Sophisticated camp cooking has always required a non-stick coating.
 Until recently, that meant either hefty cast iron or Teflon-style coatings, but now, the times have changed.
 This ceramic-made option doesn't use a Teflon-coating.
 We appreciate its lightweight and seemingly high-quality construction.
 An MSR frying pan is available separately, with the same coating that is non-stick in nature and easy to clean.
 After using it for three years, the coating still looks fresh when using only plastic utensils while cooking.